OhadR/elastic-nodejs/README.md

 Similarly, there are LAYERS that fail to index - mostly because of the `captureOn` and `region`.
 I count them, and print at the end, so it can be analyzed.
 (in R&D: 100~).

+---
+`NewAssetMigrationRunner` - migrates all "old" assets from 'assets' alias to a new index (with new mapping). it also has code to handle "problematic" assets.

+`MigrationRunner` - traverse all assets (NOTE: from 'assets' alias.
+Make sure you work with the right index!) and generates layers. then index the layers in 'layers'.
+We have methods to handle bad "captureOn" field (transform it to MM/dd/YYYY format) and bad polygons - polygons with the same point 5 times.